A Simple Family Finance System for Canadians (No Budget Needed)

 Most Canadian families don’t struggle with money because they lack discipline or financial knowledge.
 They struggle because their finances are fragmented across too many accounts, too many rules, and too many decisions.

-This article lays out a simple family finance system for Canadians—built for 2026 realities, Canadian banking norms, and real household constraints.
-It does not rely on complex budgets, daily tracking, or U.S.-centric frameworks that don’t fit how Canadians actually bank, save, and invest.
+This article lays out a simple family finance system for Canadians—built for real household life.
+It avoids complex budgets, constant tracking, and over-optimization.

 This is a system, not a checklist.